jamesbolitho/silverstripe-frontenduploadfield/README.md

 *Please note that this also removes files from assets as well.*

 For this remove files function to work a key is generated and saved in the database for each file that is uploaded through the front end upload fields.
 This is to provide a more secure way of identifying your files from front end forms.
-To remove this key after uploading you can add the following to your form submission processing function:
+To remove this key after uploading you can add the following to your form submission processing function for example:

 	foreach($data["Images"]["Files"] as $id) {
 		if($file = File::get()->byID((int) $id)) {